 Baby birth traditions are a great welcome to the world for a new baby.
 In Nigeria, the focus of the birth customs is on the baby’s future life and care for the mother.
-These social norms continued to be practiced when Nigerians move to other countries, Canada included.
+These social norms continued to be practiced when Nigerians moved to other countries, Canada included.
+In this blog, we will talk about baby birth traditions in Nigeria.

 Nigeria is a country in West Africa.
 It is the most populous country in Africa.
 Nigeria is the fourth largest source of immigration to Canada after India, China, and the Philippines.